kristopolous/fiction/framework.md

     let difference = Date() - date2;

 The problem with the above code is that it's simple and easy to understand.
 There is no elitism behind it and complexity is completely absent.
-Additionally it will most likely be functional indefinitely and it's pretty clear what is happening.
+Additionally it will most likely work indefinitely and it's pretty clear what is happening.

 Here is an example of how moment.js fixes all these problems.
-The equivalent code in moment is as follows:
+The equivalent code in moment.js is as follows:

     let difference = moment.utc(
       moment.duration(
         moment().diff( date2 )
       ).asMilliseconds());

-By requiring a dependency chain of 3 nested functions to do the same operation moment.js achieves all the goals of a framework.
+By requiring a dependency chain of 3 nested functions to do the same operation, moment.js achieves all the goals of a framework.
 There is no assurance of the stability, long term support, or continued relationship of any of those components.
 Additionally the code has been made impenetrable so only an inner-circle of acclimated developers will have any idea what is going on.